craigbauerwebdev/Simon-Says-Game/README.md

 # Simon-Says-Game
-This was my first and probably last Angular App
+This was my first and probably last Angular App.
+Cfreated in Angular 1.

 I ended up using React from here on out